mojtaba-jahanshahi/pineapple/README.md

     .
 Automatic scheduled upstream change check to update applications.
     .
 Supports SSL/TLS.

+## High availability and load balancing
+High availability and load balancing can be achieved by tools like https://www.envoyproxy.io or https://traefik.io.

 ## Building the project
 ```
 $ gradle clean installDist